usmaanalii/frontend-boilerplate/README.md

 ### Tasks explained

 The magic of this boilerplate is all in `gulpfile.js`.
-This performs all of the tasks via `gulp *task*` commands ran in the terminal (given its pointing at the project directory).
+This performs the tasks via `gulp *task*` commands ran in the terminal (given its pointing at the project directory).

 So for example, to perform a task called `html-minify`, run `gulp html-minify` in the terminal.

-The tasks can be broken down into those associated with:
+The tasks can are down into those associated with:

 - HTML
 - CSS